BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. Bank Pool (also called “Banks”) is a call shot game played with fifteen object balls plus a cue ball in the long rack game and any nine object balls plus a cue ball in the short rack game.
 To score, you are required to play a bank shot.
 The object of the game is to score a predetermined number of balls before your opponent does.
 The game is played by two, three, four, or five players.
 Two players may play either a long rack or short rack game.
 For three, four, or five players, the long rack game is the suggested format.

+## 2. Table Testing

+1. Before the start of the match, each player is allowed a 1.5-minute warm-up period, for a total of 3 minutes of table time.
+The purpose of the warm-up is to allow players to determine whether the table banks long or short, and to adjust accordingly.
+Players may use their warm-up time to shoot freely.

 ## 2. The Rack

 1. The balls are racked as follows: